How have children adapted to life during Covid-19?

 Dr Matluba Khan said: “Children have faced huge challenges in recent weeks as they get used to a completely new way of life.
 The activities they can take part in and how well they are able to stay connected to others will have played major roles in how they have responded to these changes.

 “By gathering this data we hope to understand what access children have to outdoor spaces and technology, how their activities and social relationships have changed during lockdown, what control they have over their activities, and how this differs from country-to-country.”

 The research will be used to inform future urban planning policies, to ensure that children have access to the right resources to maximise their resilience in normal daily life and in the face of any future social restrictions.
 Academics are hoping to have captured data from all countries by July.

-To take part in the survey, click here.
-For a paper version, email email@example.com or firstname.lastname@example.org, with details of where it should be sent.
+Take part in the survey, or for a paper version, email email@example.com or firstname.lastname@example.org, with details of where it should be sent.
 Parental consent, as well as that of the child’s, is required.